 A broad definition is necessary to achieve a full understanding of the accommodation needs of these communities.
 Gypsies and Travellers, and their children and other relatives, in bricks and mortar housing may form part of the source from which future site need and aspiration may arise, and it will be essential to understand this.
 Assessing the needs of housed Gypsies and Travellers will also help identify the ways in which housing may be made to work better for them, and made more attractive to Gypsies and Travellers in general.
 The intention should not be to encourage these communities to integrate into conventional housing.
-However, adapted or improved housing could reduce the numbers who leave or wish to leave conventional housing for sites.
+However, adapted or improved housing for sites.
 Some of those currently on unauthorised sites may also wish to move into, or back into, housing if it can better suit their circumstances.